maizzle/maizzle.com/content/docs/events.md

 ### afterRender

 Runs after the Template has been compiled, but before any Transformers have been applied.
-Exposes the rendered `html` string and the `config`, as well as the Template's Front Matter and the PostHTML compile function.
+Exposes the rendered `html` string and the `config`, as well as the Template's Front Matter.

 It's your last chance to alter the HTML or any settings in your config, before Transformers process your email template.